 Faces of Industry is a series of articles exploring the personal histories of our professionals, sharing the key experiences that defined their values and exploring why they do what they do.
 In this story, Patrick Ho tells us how his science degree led him to focus on Technology, Media & Telecommunication.

-Once you have your industry niche you can easily identify experts within the organization to reach out to.
+Once you have your industry niche you can easily identify experts within the organisation to reach out to.

 You may not expect an auditor to have a science degree, but Senior Manager Patrick Ho comes at things from a variety of angles.
 Born in Malaysia, he’s been based in Deloitte’s Western Sydney, Australia, office for three years after working with Deloitte in Malaysia.